 Overview

-Universities of Wisconsin offers comprehensive medical and prescription drug coverage to eligible employees and their family members through the State Group Health Insurance program.
+Universities of Wisconsin offers comprehensive medical and pharmacy benefits coverage to eligible employees and their family members through the State Group Health Insurance program.
 This program is administered by the Department of Employee Trust Funds (ETF) and offers different plan designs.
-The plan designs differ in monthly premiums, cost-sharing and whether there is out-of-network coverage.
-All plan designs include pharmacy benefits (no additional cost) and may be elected with or without Uniform Dental (minimal additional cost).
-Listed below are a few resources that may help you determine the plan design that may be best for you and your family:

 Eligibility